t3chN0Mad/OpenXPBMS/README.md

 # Status : Early Development
 ## This repo has two main sections
 ### BMS
 Arduino sketch to run the actual BMS.
 At this point, it is in early stages on development.
-Basic communication with the batteries has been implemented!
+Full functionality for monitoring (1) battery has been implemented!
 More to come soon.
 Hop over to [https://diysolarforum.com/threads/interfacing-with-valence-built-in-monitoring.2183/] for more information.
 ### Utilities
 Scripts and other tools to run from a PC for diagnostic or research purposes.
 There is one script here currently.
-It allows you to obtain voltage and temperature readings from a battery assigned to ID 1.
+It allows you to obtain voltage and temperature readings from a battery assigned to ID 1 using python.
 ## The general gist of how to communicate with the built-in modules
 Each battery communicates using a protocol similar to MODBUS over RS485.
 First a wake up command is broadcast over RS485 to wake up any battery modules on the line.